niketanpansare/incubator-systemml/docs/blas.md

 If the shared libraries for BLAS are not accessible, SystemML falls back to its internal Java library.

+To force SystemML to use internal Java library rather than native BLAS, please set the configuration property `native.blas` to `false`.

 ## Step 1: Install BLAS

 ### Option 1: Install Intel MKL (recommended)